Foreign function interface

 A foreign function interface (FFI) is a mechanism by which a program written in one programming language can call routines or make use of services written or compiled in another one.
-An FFI is often used in contexts where calls are made into binary dynamic-link library.
+An FFI is often used in contexts where calls are made into a binary dynamic-link library.

 Naming

-The term comes from the specification for Common Lisp, which explicitly refers to the programming language feature enabling for inter-language calls as such; the term is also often used officially by the Haskell, Rust, Python, and LuaJIT (Lua) interpreter and compiler documentations.
-Other languages use other terminology: the Ada programming language talks about "language bindings", while Java refers to its FFI as the JNI (Java Native Interface) or JNA (Java Native Access).
+The term comes from the specification for Common Lisp, which explicitly refers to the programming language feature enabling for inter-language calls as such; the term is also often used officially by the interpreter and compiler documentation for Haskell, Rust, PHP, Python, and LuaJIT (Lua).
+Other languages use other terminology: Ada has language bindings, while Java has Java Native Interface (JNI), Java Native Access (JNA), or since Java 22, Foreign Function and Memory API.
 Foreign function interface has become generic terminology for mechanisms which provide such services.

 Operation

 The primary function of a foreign function interface is to mate the semantics and calling conventions of one programming language (the host language, or the language which defines the FFI), with the semantics and conventions of another (the guest language).
-This process must also take into consideration the runtime environments and/or application binary interfaces of both.
+This process must also take into consideration the runtime environments and application binary interfaces of both.
 This can be done in several ways: